-Completion of the superfast broadband programme and ensuring its reliability.
+We want to see Wales stay abreast of the latest technological advancements, starting with completion of the superfast broadband programme and ensuring its reliability.
 There is a danger that key tourism infrastructure and services provided by local authorities are disappearing because of financial pressures.
-The WTA proposes that the Welsh Government and the Welsh Local Government Association should discuss the situation with the industry and seek ways in which the impact of public expenditure reductions might be ameliorated.
-In addition the WTA looks to the Welsh Government and local authorities should take steps to facilitate the speedier introduction of tourism signposting in support of both individual tourism businesses and clusters.
+The WTA proposes that the Welsh Government and the Welsh Local Government Association should continue to discuss the situation with the industry and seek ways in which the impact of public expenditure reductions might be ameliorated.
+In addition the WTA looks to the Welsh Government and local authorities to take steps to facilitate the speedier introduction of tourism signposting in support of both individual tourism businesses and clusters.

-What individual Tourism Businesses might consider doing in the years leading up to and post Brexit
+What individual Tourism Businesses might consider doing pre and post Brexit

 Be active and continuous in pressing your Government representatives (Cardiff Bay and Westminster) and local authority on the above points.